dotnet/docs-maui/docs/fundamentals/triggers.md

 A `MultiTrigger` represents a trigger that applies property values, or performs actions, when a set of conditions are satisfied.
 All the conditions must be true before the `Setter` objects are applied.

-The following example shows a `MultiTrigger` that binds to two `Entry` objects:
+The following example shows a `MultiTrigger` that binds to two <xref:Microsoft.Maui.Controls.Entry> objects:

 ```xaml
 <Entry x:Name="email"